 How To Use Cottonseed Meal

-Before planting, a good rule of thumb is 2-4lbs per every 100 square feet of soil.
+Before planting, you probably want to know how much cottonseed meal to apply.
+A good rule of thumb is 2-4lbs per every 100 square feet of soil.
 If your soil is particularly poor, you can go as high as 8-10lbs.
 This doesn’t have to be exact, but it’s a good estimate!

-Work the meal into the top 2-3 inches of soil.
+Work the cottonseed meal fertilizer into the top 2-3 inches of soil.
 This ensures you have a good soil to fertilizer blend.

 Looking to fertilize plants that’re already started?
 There’s a basic formula for that, too!

-Older, established plants can take 2-4 cups of meal depending on the size of the plant.
-This can be used as a top-dressing or can be worked into the soil.
+Older, established plants can take 2-4 cups of cottonseed meal depending on the size of the plant.
+This can be used as a top dressing or can be worked into the soil.

 Fertilizing lawns with cottonseed meal is an option!
 You can broadcast the meal over your turf by hand or using a spreader.

 Don’t forget your fruit trees or shrubs.
 Because it also contains potassium and phosphorous, this meal helps promote fruiting.
 If you’re looking for a larger harvest or healthier fruits and plants, work some meal into the soil there as well!

 Regardless of how you’re using it, be sure to water it in generously once applied.
 This starts the decomposition process that allows the meal to become plant food.